daffhaidar/mint-bot-nft/README.md

   - Scheduled start by block/time
   - Custom ABI/args, DRY_RUN mode
 - Requirement: Node 16+

+### Quick explanation
+- This bot submits NFT mint transactions as fast and safely as possible.
+- Under congestion, it replaces the same nonce with higher fees (no double mint).
+- Can broadcast via public mempool or private relay (Flashbots) to avoid front‑running.
+- Uses callStatic to ensure the mint won’t revert before sending (saves gas).
+- Multi-RPC fallback improves stability and reduces latency.

 ### Setup
 Clone the repo, install dependencies, and prepare `.env`: